h-larsson/IMAM_TDDMRG/README.md

   <summary><code>verbose_lvl</code> (optional)</summary>
   <strong>Default</strong>: 4
   <br>
-  A integer that controls the verbosity level of the output.
+  An integer that controls the verbosity level of the output.
 </details>

 <details>